Skip to main content.

 • Unreasonably interfering with a person’s work or academic performance; or

-Protected Classes are groups of individuals afforded legal and University policy protection from discrimination on the basis of sex (including sexual misconduct, pregnancy, childbirth, or related medical condition), race, color, age, religion or creed, national origin, ancestry, disability status, protected veteran status, gender identity or expression, sexual orientation, genetic information, or any other characteristic protected by law.
+Protected classes are groups of individuals afforded legal and university policy protection from discrimination on the basis of sex (including sexual misconduct, pregnancy and pregnancy-related condition), race, color, ethnicity, age, religion or creed, national origin, ancestry, disability status, veteran or military status, gender identity or expression, sexual orientation, genetic information, or any other characteristic protected by law.

 Retaliation is interference through intimidation, threats, coercion, or unlawful discrimination, with an individual’s right or privilege secured under the law to report or a make a complaint, testify, assist, or participate or refuse to participate in any manner in an investigation, grievance proceeding or hearing, or to intervene to prevent a violation of this policy.

-Unlawful discrimination is behavior that is directed at a specific person or persons that subjects them to treatment that adversely affects their employment, application for employment, education, admissions, University benefits, programs, or activities, because of their religion or sincerely-held religious beliefs, color, race, marital status, veteran or military status, age, sex (including sexual misconduct), pregnancy or related conditions, gender identity or expression, sexual orientation, national origin, disability, and genetic information.
+Unlawful discrimination is behavior that is directed at a specific person or persons that subjects them to treatment that adversely affects their employment, application for employment, education, admissions, university benefits, programs, or activities, because of their religion or sincerely-held religious beliefs, color, race, marital status, veteran or military status, age, sex or gender, pregnancy or pregnancy-related condition, gender identity or expression, sexual orientation, national origin, disability, and genetic information.

 III.
 Contact information to report an equal opportunity concern or file a complaint

-A concern about, or complaint of discrimination or retaliatory harassment may be made by contacting the Office of Diversity, Equity & Inclusion (“ODEI”) at 508-999-8802.
+A concern about, or complaint of discrimination or retaliatory harassment based on membership in a protected class may be made by contacting the Office of Diversity, Equity & Inclusion (“ODEI”) at 508-999-8810.
 ODEI is located in the Foster Administration Building, Suite 307, 285 Old Westport Road, Dartmouth, MA 02747.
 Concerns or complaints may also be submitted by using the online reporting form.

 Individuals with concerns of discrimination also have the right to file a complaint with: